mctools/simplebuild/doc/source/packages.rst

-To see a graphical representation of all available packages and the dependencies between them, type ``sb --pkggraph`` (requires the *dot* command from the *graphviz* bundle which must be installed on your system).
+To see a graphical representation of all available packages and the dependencies between them, type ``sb --pkggraph`` (requires the *dot* command from the *graphviz* software  packge which must be installed on your system).
 To focus just on enabled pkgs, instead do ``sb --activegraph``.

 Note that the author(s) of the code indicated in this file is to be contacted